pedromussi1/Underthawed/README.md

   <kbd><img src="https://i.imgur.com/ng4mlm0.png" alt="Level 3"></kbd>
 </p>

-<p>In this level, we introduce the concept of crouching, with the idea that by using the crouching mechanism, the player can go past obstacles they would not be able to if they were standing up.
-By using that mechanic correctly, the player gets to move to the next level.</p>
+<p>In the options menu we can change things about the game such as the volume of sound effects, music, and keybinds for how the player moves and interacts with objects in the game.</p>

 <h3>Game Over</h3>